Empirical Research Office

 Created December 2017

-The mission of the Empirical Research Office (ERO) is to improve the capability delivered for every dollar of DoD investment in software systems by ensuring that policy and program decision making is grounded in high-quality data and analysis.
+The mission of the Empirical Research Office (ERO) is to improve the capability delivered for every dollar of U.S. Department of Defense (DoD) investment in software systems by ensuring that policy and program decision making is grounded in high-quality data and analysis.

 Supporting the DoD’s Investment in Software Systems